Practice-SpencerTower/DSAs/dynamic-programming.md

   - Usually done with iteration
   - Better space complexity than recursion

+- Both tabulated and memoized solutions have O(n) time complexity
+- The tabulated solution has better space complexity

 ```JS
 function fibTabulated(n) {
     if (n <= 2) return 1;